Teach children how to sew a button with this fun apple tree sewing project made of buttons.

 and the other with red embroidery thread

-- Use needle and embroidery thread to sew buttons onto the burlap above the trunk to create the tree’s crown, as shown in the photo tutorial below.
-Help them as needed.
+- Next, use the needles and embroidery thread to sew buttons onto the burlap above the trunk to create the tree’s crown, as shown in the photo tutorial below.

-- When you are happy with how the apple tree looks, tie the remaining strands of embroidery thread off in the back.
+- Once you are happy with the apple tree’s appearance, sew an anchor stitch to lock it in place or tie the remaining strands of embroidery thread off in the back.

-Finally, hang it on the wall or give it to your child’s favorite teacher as a beautiful handsewn gift!
+- Or, give it to your child’s favorite teacher, grandma, nana, or anyone else as a beautiful handmade (or hand-sewn) gift!

 Apple Tree Sewing Project for Kids